TheHydrophobicityProject/HydrophobicityExplorer/README.md

 This project enables users to perform several calulations on a limitless scope of polymers as long as the primary structure is known.

 The script `MakePolymer.py` has a wide range of command-line options that allow fine control over polymer specification and output format.
 These can be obtained by running `python3 MakePolymer.py -h`.
-Some examples will be covered in the next section.
+A large, but non-comprehensive list of examples will be covered in the next section.

 ## Usage and Examples

-There is a dictionary of monomers and terminal units builtin `MakePolymer.py` The composition of a polymer containing units in these dictionaried can be spelled out in the following manner.
+There is a dictionary of monomers and terminal units builtin `MakePolymer.py` The composition of a polymer containing units in these dictionaries can be spelled out in the following manner.
 The -v flag increases verbocity.

 ```python
 python3 MakePolymer.py -n 3 -m Styrene -v